Ijaymoira/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing all posible combination of first digit
+printing all combination of two digits with comma in ascending order